-Professor Jessie Ann Owens of UC Davis gives a lecture at Williams on Tuesday, November 14, at 4:15 p.m. in Brooks-Rogers Recital Hall, Bernhard Music Center, on the Williams College campus.
+The Williams College Department of Music presents Professor Jessie Ann Owens of UC Davis and her lecture on Tuesday, November 14, at 4:15 p.m. in Room 30 of the Bernhard Music Center, on the Williams College campus.
 This lecture is sponsored by the Class of 1960 Scholars Fund and is free and open to the public.

 In her talk titled From Madrigal to Mass in the 16th Century, Prof. Owens asks the question: Why would a Renaissance composer writing a mass, the most solemn ritual of Christian worship, choose to use a secular madrigal as the model?
 The talk explores this question by looking at Orlando di Lasso’s mass based on a madrigal by Cipriano de Rore about the pain of unhappy love.

 About Prof. Jessie Ann Owens